learninglab-dev/the-resources/data/resources/people/lauren-d/humanities+dataViz.md

 ### Why Data Viz?

 1. I want to get better at data viz.
 And I want to have a better understanding of the landscape of tools for creating visualizations.
-Does the toolset one chooses depend primarily on the kind of data and
+  - Does the toolset one chooses depend primarily on the kinds of data one is working with and the kinds of interpretations or relationships one wants to represent?
+  - How does the medium in which the visualizations will be presented factor in?

+2. Data viz seems like a relatively untapped zone for humanities/history assignments.
+The kinds of systems thinking and conceptual analysis required for data viz are often less explicit in written or oral assignments.
+And the relationship between data and thesis or conclusion seems perhaps inverse, or at least differently structured, than when martialing evidence for a thesis in a paper.
+I'd like to explore this idea and the kinds of learning goals that can be achieved through creating and interacting with visualizations.

 ### Links to Examples